marcelomansur/my-terraform-ec2-module/README.md

 - `private_inbound_sg_rules` and `private_outbound_sg_rules`: Inbound and outbound rules for the private instance.
 It must contain the most restrictive rules.

 > For study purposes, this module configures SSH port open by default for all subnets.

+## EC2 instances variables

+A Elastic Compute Cloud (EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+This module provides some EC2 instances:
+- `webserver_instances`: Map of objects, each one represents a instance of webserver.
+- `monitoring_instances`: Map of objects, each one represents a instance of monitoring server.
+- `database_instances`: Map of objects, each one represents a instance of database server.

 ## Requirements